jgraettinger/blog/compare-flow-and-materialize.md

 On paper, Flow should be happy materializing a collection into a Materialize table.
-Flow stores its checkpoints right in the target database for proper exactly-once transactions, so it's not a problem that
+Flow stores its checkpoints in the target database for proper exactly-once transactions, so it's not a problem that
 Materialize restarts as an empty database: